jacobanana/echoplay/README.md

 | `alt` + `shift` + `up` | add 1 octave to the range of the interface (applies globally) |
 | `alt` + `shift` + `down` | remove 1 octave to the range of the interface (applies globally) |
 | `F1` | show full screen |

+## Usage
+1. Pull repository locally
+2. Install dependencies with `npm install`
+3. Run the server with `npm start`
+4. Open a web browser to the URL displayed in the terminal or (http://localhost:3000)